 Previous, by Narrative: Interlude Seven, Caroline II

 Next, by Narrative: Story Eight, Arthur I, Emmett I

-Next, by Character: Story Ten, Caroline I, Celia VI, Emmett III
+Next, by Character: Story Ten, Caroline I, Celia VIII, Emmett III

 Really enjoyed a lot of the early interplay with the sisters, the show, and so forth.
 Having a local New Orleans band that never made it big – but had some poignant songs for the occasion – was something fun to draw on.

 Wondering if Yvette and Yvonne aren’t actually one soul.

 Enjoyed getting a peak behind the curtain with the sister’s cluing Caroline into some of what Abelia had been up to, establishing depth to that relationship.